 Shoulder bursitis diagnosis

 Patients’ clinical history forms the foundation of a diagnosis for shoulder bursitis.
-For example, patients with shoulder bursitis may likely have pain in the upper arm and sometimes radiates to the wrist.
+For example, patients with shoulder bursitis may likely have pain in the upper arm and sometimes radiate to the wrist.
 A physician or physical therapist would likely perform differential diagnoses to rule out other potential causes, such as fractures, calcification of the shoulder bursa, osteoarthritis, and shoulder dislocations by using different types of scans.

 Tests for shoulder impingement would likely be used by orthopedic physicians or physical therapists.
 These would include the painful arc test, Neer’s test, and Hawkins-Kennedy test.